billthompson/git_spec/README.md

 --log_level="Logger::INFO" - The log level.

 --dry_run="true", Aliases: -d - Should the test runner be executed?
 When in dry run mode, the list of files that would be sent to the test runner will be output.

+### Shared Configuration

+GitSpec will look in the current directory for a `git_spec.yml` configuration file.
+See lib/git_spec/configuration.rb for overridable options.

+Options provided on the command line will take precedence over values supplied in the configuration file.

 ## Development